plesubc/presentation/html/Markdown/2023-10-25_Intro_Data.md

 </span>

 Note:

+Maggie - show the guide in the browser and talk a bit about the changes (new Stats Canada page, highlight data/statistics sources page)

 The data subject guide was recently revamped to be current and actually helpful.
 A guide to microdata is planned/in progress